kamruzzaman-leeon/taste-together-client/README.md

 ## Overview

 Welcome to **taste together**, our Community Food Sharing Platform!
 This project aims to create a user-friendly platform connecting those with surplus food to those in need, reducing food waste, and addressing hunger.
-We are actively seeking a front-end web developer to join our mission.

 ## Live Website
 Visit our live website: [taste together](https://taste-together-21c13.firebaseapp.com/)